-BANNER PLACEHOLDER In the first installment of our series on Andalusian farmers, "Del Campo a la Mesa," the eldest picker illustrates another exception when he says, correctly, "las manos" (the hands):
+Furthermore, in the first installment of our series on Andalusian farmers, "Del Campo a la Mesa," the eldest picker illustrates another exception when he says, correctly, "las manos" (the hands):

 Pa' ganar cincuenta euros tienes que mover mucho las manos.

-To be able to earn fifty euros, you have to move the hands a lot.
+To be able to earn fifty Euros, you have to move the hands a lot.

-Caption 21, 75 minutos - Del campo a la mesa - Part 1
+Caption 29, 75 minutos - Del campo a la mesaPlay Caption

 El agua derramada está

-The water is spilled
+The water is already spilled

-Caption 17, Café Tacuba - Volver a comenzar
+Caption 17, Café Tacuba - Volver a comenzarPlay Caption

 Ellos vinieron aquí, a las aguas de la Charca Larga,

 They came here, to the waters of Long Pond,

-Caption 33, Salvando el planeta Palabra - Llegada - Part 3
+Captions 42-43, Salvando el planeta Palabra - LlegadaPlay Caption

 La aceituna que yo he recogido está aquí.